scipion-em/docs/docs/user/troubleshooting.rst

 Fixing libjbig.so.0 not found in OpenSUSE42.3
 ===================================

 When Scipion_Ubuntu precompiled bundle is installed, maybe a "libjbig.so.0 not found" error is raised.
-We have observed that OpenSUSE includes libjbig.so.2 and we have check that is also valid, thus we propose to link one to the other by
+We have observed that OpenSUSE includes libjbig.so.2 and we have checked that is also valid, thus we propose to link one to the other by

 ::